 Food offered me an escape from the harsh realities I was living through.
 Food inspired me with hope.
 Food became the Love Offering to comfort me and give me something to do, that would take my mind away from an already long list of things that required my ‘doing’.
 Food.
 To eat it?
 No. Eating it was not the comfort I was in search of.
 Experiencing it, was.

-I saved and adored each and every one of those magazines; my friends, my lovers, my imaginary journeys.
+The magazines I saved and adored, became my friends, my lovers, my imaginary journeys.
 And then, one day, when I knew a huge move was in the foreseeable future, I knew I had to do something with my huge collection of magazines.
 Toss them?
 NO!
 But what?
 After much consideration, I knew exactly what I would do; transform them.

 Each day, over the months that lie ahead, I made time daily to go through each magazine.
 I pulled out every photograph, every recipe, every anything that made me feel something, tell a story I wanted to remember or have ingredients I would delight in using.